 Electric scooters and bicycles can be very good for the community if used responsibly.
 Many tourist rent them instead of uber or lift.
 Many kids use them to go to school.
 Many older people that don't have the energy to ride a bike now can, and many residents use them to get around town...
 Myself included.
 They are economical, they are easy to use, they cut down on our carbon footprint and my favorite, they cut down on traffic.
 Let's figure out a way to get the offenders to adhere to basic safety rules rather then have a few bad apples ruin the whole bunch.
 Electric is the future, we can't just outlaw technology because we are to lazy to figure out a solution.

 I have lived here my entire life, I like my small home town feel.
 It is my wish that Cocoa Beach could stay the same small town I grew up in, but growth is also important for our economy.
 It is important to manage our growth by investigating every variance on a case by case basis to make sure it meets a hardship as well as enhances the community.
 An example, of a request would be if someone had a residential property they could legally build 45 foot tall, 20 units(2 acres) with no variance.
 This property owner needed to build out most of the property to the property set backs to fit their 20 units and a concrete parking lot that would take up the rest of the property.
 It would be in an area where all the other buildings are 85-90 feet tall.
 Keep in mind as a height reference, the picture above is Xanadu condos 183 feet tall and is beside a building just under 70 feet tall.
 In my opinion if a variance was requested (70 feet or less), it met a hardship and they wanted to add under building parking for hurricane wash through protection as well as having more green space, I'd be ok with that.
 If they could only have 8 foot ceilings and wanted to have 10 foot ceilings for a more modern look, I'm ok with that.
 If they needed A facade on the roof to cover the air conditioning and other roof top utilities, I'm OK with that.
 So if a building was being built with NO extra density but wanted more green space and a more modern feel I think it is better then building out the whole property with concrete.
 That property in its current state would be taxed at $700,000, improved could be $20,000,000.
 This would bring in more tax revenue for the city to keep taxes lower.
-The city is nearly $45,000,000 in debt and rising every year.
-We pay around $2,000,000 for debt services alone per year.
-We cant continue to spend like this, and we can't pay it back unless we increase revenue for the city.

 Cocoa Beach has a generally unkeept feel to it, and honestly it has always been like that.
 There are places like this all over the city and it gives visitors and residents an overall poor perspective of the city.
 The problem is this is all people see.
 They don't see how much work goes on behind the scenes.
 So it is almost more important to take care of what is seen, then what goes on internally.
 It will build more confidence with the residents if the government can take care of the little stuff because it shows they must have the big stuff under control.
 We should have a person walking through on a regular basis to keep maintenance accountable.
 We don't need more money to take care of this problem, we just need more attention to detail when our vendors or employees do their jobs.